Bjelovar: Geography

+The city of Bjelovar has an area of 181.75 km² and administratively includes 31 other settlements.

 History

+Neolithic and ancient history

 The oldest Neolithic location in this area is in Ždralovi, a suburb of Bjelovar, where, while building a basement for the house of Josip Horvatić, a dugout was found and identified as belonging to the Starčevo culture (5000 – 4300 BC).
 Finds from Ždralovi belong to a regional subtype of a late variant of the Neolithic culture.
 It is designated the Ždralovi facies of the Starčevo culture, or the final-stage Starčevo.
-There are also relics of the Korenovo culture, Sopot culture, Lasinja culture, and the Vučedol culture. as well as the Bronze and Iron Age cultures, found in the wider Bjelovar area.
+There are also relics of the Korenovo culture, Sopot culture, Lasinja culture, and Vučedol culture, as well as the Bronze and Iron Age cultures, which are found in the wider Bjelovar area.

+Roman Empire

 The more intensive development of the area began with the arrival of the Romans, who first came to the area between the Sava and Drava rivers in 229 BC.
-The intersection of two Roman roads was located exactly at the place where the present-day Bjelovar developed, and in its immediate vicinity was a military camp or station.
+The intersection of two Roman roads was located exactly at the place where present-day Bjelovar developed, and in its immediate vicinity was a presumed military camp or station.

-With the stabilization of the northern border of the Roman Empire, a collection of settlements probably developed here in the period from II. to IV. century, unrecorded on Roman itineraries, but attested by archaeological remains on today's Matošev Square, Stjepan Radić Square and findings in the wider city area, such as the most prominent findings in the forest and area of Lug.
+With the stabilization of the northern border of the Roman Empire, a collection of settlements probably developed here in the period from the second to fourth centuries, unrecorded on Roman itineraries but attested by archaeological remains in today's Matošev Square, Stjepan Radić Square, and findings in the wider city area, such as a Roman rural settlement in the forest and area of Lug.